 19. Don’t Feel Bad Saying No

-Sometimes it’s hard to say no, but we have to keep our mental health and priorities in mind during a busy season.
+Sometimes, it’s hard to say no, but we must remember our mental health and priorities during a busy season.
+Saying no will limit your stress and help you break down your people-pleasing tendencies.
+You don't have to do it all!

-Buy as many gifts as you can weeks before events.
+I have done this since I had money to buy my gifts for friends and family: buy as many gifts as you can weeks before events.
 Not only will this give you time for canceled orders or shipping delays, but you can correct any mistakes or fix any gift imbalances without stress.
+If you see something you know your dad will love in the middle of August, buy it, stash it in your home (well hidden, of course), and boom, come Christmas, you've already got a gift out of the way.

 21. Travel for the Holidays Instead

 There are often so many things you want to get done, but maybe you can trim some things off that to-do list this year.
-Then, you might find that they weren't missed, and you'll give it up permanently.
+Then, you might find they weren't missed, and you'll give it up permanently.
+If it's not bringing you joy, don't do it!
+Skip the Christmas letter and cards if you can't stand sending mail to everyone you've ever met throughout your life.
+Don't put the lights up outside your house if the thought brings you more stress than seasonal cheer.
+Everyone celebrates differently, and your mental well-being during the holiday season is more important than creating a picture-perfect storybook life.

 23. Consider Experiences as Gifts

-Gift an experience and maybe avoid the shopping lines and hunt for the latest hot gifting item this year.
-Or perhaps a season pass to a nearby amusement park or science center that your family can enjoy for the whole year.
+Gift an experience, avoid the shopping lines, and hunt for the latest hot gifting item this year.
+Or perhaps a season pass to a nearby amusement park or science center that your family can enjoy all year.
+When I was younger, one of my gifts was a day tubing on local ski hills with my dad.
+That was around fifteen years ago, and I still remember it clearly.
+Do I remember anything else I got that year?
+Nope.

 24. Include Everyone in the Holiday Prep